kyriri/treinadev8-2shipping/README.md

 A **Shipping Company** is one such provider.
 It can be *in registration*, *suspended* or *active*.
 Only active companies participate in the quoting process, and for this they are required to provide their tables of **Shipping Rate**s and **Delivery Time**s, as well as a factor for calculation of cubic weight and their minimal fee.

 **User** is the model managing access to the application.
-The role of *admin* is designed for an employee of the e-commerce who obtains quotes and distributes service orders, whereas the role of *user* is designed for an employee of a shipping company who accepts or rejects orders on its behalf, and who provides updates for ongoing deliveries.
+The role of *admin* is designed for an employee of the e-commerce who obtains quotes and distributes service orders, whereas the general case is designed for an employee of a shipping company who accepts or rejects orders on its behalf, and who provides updates for ongoing deliveries.

 A **Package** is the information this app receives from another part of the e-commerce system.
 It is immediately tied to an **Service Order** after reception.

-The **Service Order** is the main object of the app.
-Its status tracks its life: it starts as *unassigned*, changes to *pending* when a shipping company is offered the shipping service, and then changes to *accepted* or *rejected* according to the shipping company response.
+The **Service Order** is the main object of this app.
+Its status tracks its life: it starts as *unassigned*, changes to *pending* when a shipping company is offered the shipping service, and then changes to *accepted* or *rejected* according to the shipping company answer.
 Its end-of-life options are *canceled*, or, more happily, *delivered*.

-To help admins on their task to choose a shipping company, they can run a **Quote**, which will retrieve prices and delivery times from all active companies for a given package.
+To help e-commerce employess (admins) on their task to choose a shipping company, they can run a **Quote**, which will retrieve prices and delivery times from all active companies for a given package.
 Each set of quotes is recorded and can be audited anytime.

 When a shipping company accepts a service order, a **Delivery** is created, which records the **Stage**s of delivery, that is, the route of a package through the many **Outpost**s of a shipping company.
 This information can be accessed with a link by an unlogged person, and is intended to allow the costumers of the e-commerce to track their buys.

 ### Features

-- [x] App supports authentication for users, which can have role of admin
+- [x] App supports authentication for users
 - [x] Users can choose between two languages
-- [x] Admin can register, view, edit and delete a Shipping Company
+- [x] e-commerce users (`admin: true`) can register, view, edit and delete a Shipping Company
-- [x] User can edit select data about their own company
+- [x] Shipping company users (`admin: false`) can edit select data about their own company
 - [ ] Shipping Company users can load their company's prices and delivery times
-- [x] Admin can request quotes and choose a shipping company for a certain delivery
+- [x] e-commerce users can request quotes and choose a shipping company for a certain  delivery
 - [x] Shipping Company users can accept or reject service orders
 - [x] Shipping Company users can create, view and delete their logistic outposts
 - [x] Shipping Company users can create delivery updates for a certain package
-- [x] Guest users can track a deliver with a link
+- [x] Unlogged users can track a deliver with a link

 ### Installation